SAP-archive/cloud-sdk-android-multiuser/DOCUMENTATION.md

 ## Data Synchronization

 Since changes are made locally, they need to be uploaded to the server to be available on other devices.
 This data syncing is done when the user logs out, and the application will only successfully log out the user when the sync is complete.
+The app also syncs when the user clicks the `Sync` button or attempts to change their country.

 More explanation regarding data syncing can be found at [Synchronizing Data](https://help.sap.com/doc/c2d571df73104f72b9f1b73e06c5609a/Latest/en-US/docs/user-guide/odata/Offline_OData_Synchronizing_Data.html).